-The idea of socially responsible marketing can be viewed as an extension of the concept of Corporate Social Responsibility (CSR).
-CSR is promoted as a business model to help companies self-regulate, recognizing that their activities impact an assortment of stakeholders, including the general public.
-CSR is sometimes described in terms a pyramid, starting with economic as its base, then legal, ethical and philanthropic actions at the top.
+The idea of socially responsible marketing can be viewed as an extension of the concept of corporate Social Responsibility (CSR).
+CSR is promoted as a business model to help companies self-regulate, recognizing that their activities impact an assortment of stakeholders, including the public.
+CSR is sometimes described in terms a pyramid, starting with economic as its base, then legal, ethical, and philanthropic actions at the top.
 It is in the last two layers of the CSR pyramid, ethical and philanthropic, that socially responsible marketing opportunities appear the greatest.
-Meeting the first two layers, economic and legal, are necessary for a business to thrive in order to engage in the latter two (Kotler & Armstrong, 2008).
+Meeting the first two layers, economic and legal, are necessary for a business to thrive to engage in the latter two (Kotler & Armstrong, 2008).
 Corporate responsibility goes hand in hand with social responsibility practices.
-This means administrators, executives, shareholders and stakeholders must practice ethical behaviours and join the community in promoting responsible marketing efforts.
-Putting on appearances or greenwashing, the practice of deceptively promoting environmentally friendly processes or products, indicates to customers that the company is not committed to social responsibility and can ultimately hurt the brand and the company's success.
-Consumers often do their research and can see through gimmicks and slogans that are not genuine (Investopedia, 2015).
+This means administrators, executives, shareholders and stakeholders must practice ethical behaviors and join the community in promoting responsible marketing efforts, putting on appearances or greenwashing, the practice of deceptively promoting environmentally friendly processes or products, indicates to customers that the company is not committed to social responsibility and can ultimately hurt the brand and the company's success.
+Consumers often do their research and can see through gimmicks and slogans that are not genuine (investopedia, 2015).
 Since society and business work closely together, businesses should balance profit-making activities with activities that benefit society.
-When it comes to marketing, social responsibility has a great importance due to its practices which involve focusing efforts on attracting consumers who want to make a positive difference with their purchases (make-a-donation, 2016).

-Social responsibility in marketing; it is often discussed with ethics.
-The difference between the two is that what's considered ethical in terms of business, society and individually may not be the same thing nor do all business actions necessarily have to be socially responsible in order to be considered ethical.
-Some viewpoints of socially responsible behavior advocate that the qualifying marketing actions not simply meet the minimum ethical guidelines of business, but voluntarily exceed them (Ferrell, O.C., & Hartline, 2011).
+When it comes to marketing, social responsibility has a great importance due to its practices which involve focusing efforts on attracting consumers who want to make a positive difference with their purchases (make-aSocial responsibility in marketing; it is often discussed with ethics.
+The difference between the two is that what's considered ethical in terms of business, society and individually may not be the same thing nor do all business actions necessarily have to be socially responsible to be considered ethical.
+Some viewpoints of socially responsible behavior advocate that the qualifying marketing actions not simply meet the minimum ethical guidelines of business, but voluntarily exceed them (Ferrell, O,C, & Hartline, 2011).

-Social responsibility in marketing is important because the practice involves focusing efforts on attracting consumers who want to make a positive difference with their purchases (Investopedia,
+Social responsibility marketing is important because the practice involves focusing efforts on affecting customers who want to make a positive difference with the purchases.

-Companies practice corporate social responsibility as a way to clearly communicate their positive social and environmental behaviors' to consumers and society at large.
-This may imply extra opportunity as well as monetary cost to companies.
-However companies engage in SRM aiming to take responsibility in reducing and if possible avoiding negative consequences of their operations.
+Companies practice corporate social to clearly communicate their positive social and environmental behaviors to consumers and society at large.
+This may employ extra opportunity as well as monetary cost to companies.
+However, companies engage in SRM aiming to take responsibility in reducing and if possible, avoiding negative consequence of their operation.